 The Musculoskeletal Imaging and Intervention Fellowship is a comprehensive one-year program, providing robust educational experience in all aspects of diagnostic and interventional musculoskeletal radiology.

 The Division of Musculoskeletal Imaging and Intervention has 5 full-time faculty.
-The program is offered at 5 major facilities: Keck Hospital of USC, HealthCare Consultation Center, LAC + USC Medical Center, Norris Comprehensive Cancer Center and Hospital, and USC Verdugo Hills Hospital.
-Our faculty, the rich clinical material, and our excellent relationships with the referring clinicians, afford a robust educational environment for all aspects of diagnostic and interventional musculoskeletal radiology, in which our fellows thrive.
-At the conclusion of their training, our fellows are well- prepared for demanding practices, in both academic and private practice settings, and our program alumni occupy such positions in California and other states.
+The program is offered at 5 major facilities: Keck Hospital of USC, HealthCare Consultation Center, Los Angeles General Medical Center, Norris Comprehensive Cancer Center and Hospital, and USC Verdugo Hills Hospital.
+Our faculty, the rich clinical material, and our excellent relationships with the referring clinicians together to create an exceptional educational environment for honing all aspects of diagnostic and interventional musculoskeletal radiology, in which our fellows thrive.
+At the conclusion of their training, our fellows are well- prepared for the challenges of both academic and private practice settings. and Our program alumni occupy a variety of positions throughout California and other states.